Dr. Darrin L. Hartness

 Varner earned Bachelor’s and Master’s degrees in Public Policy from Duke University.

-She and her husband, Bren, live in Lexington and have one son, Jay.
+She and her husband, Bren, live in Lexington and have two children, Jay and Andy.

 Vice President, Financial & Administrative Services